jasekz/craftcms-texteffect/README.md

 ```
 {
     "name": "myawesomeplugin", // should be the same as your plugin directory name
-    "label": "ArcText", // for display in the Craft views
+    "label": "My Awesome Plugin", // for display in the Craft views
     "url": "http://docs.to.myawesomeplugin.com", // this will be the link in the preset options section
     "installed": true, // if false, plugin will be disabled
     "scripts": ["js/myawesomeplugin.js"], // plugin scripts